Welcome

 In factories, experts say laser engraving is a non-contact marking method, where the laser beam removes material, leaving behind a precise and permanent mark.

-Laser is generated by the stimulated emission of light.
+The stimulated emission of light generates a laser.
 Unlike regular light sources, lasers have the same frequency, phase, propagation direction, and polarization state as the incident light, giving them the following unique characteristics:

-There are tow work principles for laser engravers:
+There are two work principles for laser engravers:

 "Thermal Processing" involves a high-powered laser beam directed at the surface of the material.
 The material absorbs the laser energy, causing a thermal excitation process in the irradiated area.
 This results in the material's surface (or coating) temperature rising, leading to phenomena like transformation, melting, ablation, and evaporation.